backdrop-contrib/resave_nodes/README.md

 The Resave Nodes module allows for the automatic resaving of nodes.
-The resaving of nodes can be handled automatically through Backdrop's cron functionality or it can be managed with a Unix-style cron configuration.
-The nodes that are resaved can be either the ones that have been created or changed since the last time the module ran (via one of the two cron options) or it can be all nodes regardless of created/change date.
+The resaving of nodes can be handled automatically through Backdrop's cron functionality.
+The nodes that are resaved can be either the ones that have been created or changed since the last time the module ran (via cron) or it can be all nodes regardless of created/change date.
 It can also be restricted to nodes of selected content types.